Quick Start

 Setting the webhook URL

-to provide an internet accessible hostname.
-You will need to install ngrok
+In this example we are going to use ngrok to provide an internet accessible hostname.
+You will need to install ngrok first.
+Once installed open a command terminal and type

-In this case the <server port to expose>
+ngrok http <server port to expose>In this case the <server port to expose> is going to be 8080.

 The command will start and provide to URLs, one on http and the other on https.
-Make a note of the https
+Make a note of the https URL as you will need this shortly.

 Once you have the URL we'll need to add this to the settings in IA.
 To do this :